theonur21/chatProject-react/README.md

 <h1> CHAT APP </h1>

-" creating a chat application with different rooms "
+" a chat application with different rooms "

 <h2> Used technologies </h2>